-Michael Li is a doctoral candidate at Princeton's Department of Operations Research and Financial Engineering.
+Michael Li received a PhD at Princeton's Department of Operations Research and Financial Engineering.
 Previously, he was a graduate student at the University of Cambridge's Statistical Laboratory in the Department of Pure Mathematics and Mathematical Statistics.
 I earned my BSE in Computer Science from Princeton.

-Oriana Skylar Mastro is a doctoral candidate in the Politics department at Princeton University, where she focuses on military operations and strategy, war termination, and Northeast Asia, China in particular.
+Oriana Skylar Mastro received a PhD from the Politics department at Princeton University, where she focused on military operations and strategy, war termination, and Northeast Asia, China in particular.
 She is also a Fellow in the Asia-Pacific Security Program at the Center for a New American Security (CNAS).

 She is the author of several publications including “Signaling and Military Provocation in Chinese National Security Strategy: A Closer Look at the Impeccable Incident,” published in the Journal of Strategic Studies.
 A Center for Strategic and International Studies Pacific Forum Sasakawa Peace Fellow, she is also a 2012-2013 University of Virginia Miller Center National Fellow and was a visiting scholar at the Institute for Security and Conflict Studies at the Elliott School, George Washington University and a CNAS Next Generation National Security Leader from 2010-2011.
 She has worked on China policy issues at the Carnegie Endowment for International Peace, RAND, U.S. Pacific Command, Project 2049, the U.S. Department of Defense and has testified for the U.S.-China Economic and Security Review Commission.